 By changing your body leverage and angle of approach or by using bilateral and unilateral variations, you can make these exercises very light or extremely hard, or anything in between to match your current levels of fitness and progress from there.

 Lighter Basic Calisthenic Movements

 Lean your back against a wall and slowly go down so that your thighs reach a parallel position.
 Keep your lower and higher back always in contact with the wall all the way down for correct form.
 You can later move to a free-standing version of the movement and even pistols when ready.

-You can use a raised objects such as a table or a sofa if regular pushups on the floor are too hard to start with.
-With your arms straight out, keep a 45 to 60 degree angle to your trunk with your hand positioned a little bit wider than your shoulders, then move up and down in a controlled manner, keeping your back straight and engaging your abs and core for stability.
+You can use raised objects such as a table or a sofa if regular pushups on the floor are too hard to start with.
+With your arms straight out, keep a 45 to 60-degree angle to your trunk with your hand positioned a little bit wider than your shoulders, then move up and down in a controlled manner, keeping your back straight and engaging your abs and core for stability.

 Use a full range of motion and avoid cheating with an arched back or a hunched position.
-Let your pectoralis, shoulders and triceps do the job.
+Let your pectoralis, shoulders, and triceps do the job.
 A wider position will target more your pecs and shoulder, while a closer hand position, like in a diamond pushup, will put more stress on your triceps.

 This is an easier variation of traditional pull-ups on the bar if you are not ready yet to lift the whole of your body weight.

 You can use something like a dinner table and place your hands over the edge while laying down below, then pull yourself up with your straight body, engaging your core to stabilize it while your back and biceps do the job.

 You should position your hands a bit wider than your shoulders.
 However, a wider position will emphasize your lats, a closer position on your biceps.